carbon-language/carbon-lang/docs/project/design_style_guide.md

 ## Document structure

-Each document within the language design should be divided into the following sections, with suitable level-two (`##`) headings:
+Documents within the language design should usually be divided into the following sections, with suitable level-two (`##`) headings:

 -   **Table of contents** (auto-generated)
 -   **TODO** (optional)